SomeBadDecisions/Data_engineering/microservices_pg_py_kube/README.md

 <a id="Helm-chart"></a>
 #### 2.1.3 Helm-chart

-Let's prepare the files for release through Helm.
+Then I prepare the files for release through Helm.

-In cloud_service/service_dds/app/**Chart.yaml** we will specify the name of the service:
+In cloud_service/service_dds/app/**Chart.yaml** I specify the name of the service:

 ```python
 apiVersion: v2